mssalstrom/Group5-repo-projects/README.md

 - Retesting with longer URL
-- Clear pre-exisitng text and type python.org into url shortener
+- Clear pre-existing text and type python.org into url shortener
 ```python
 # Clear the input field for the URL element
 url_element.clear()